| Evolution |

 better than others, a process known as natural selection.

-is only more fit for survival if it endows the organism
+strength is only more fit for survival if it

 Darwin's

-inheritance or random gene mutation because genes had not
+or random gene mutation because genes had not yet been

 decent with modification at the level of genes, phenotypes,